AjaybirRandhawa/Covid-19USA/README.md

 # Covid-19USA
 My first data science project, involving covid 19 dataset provided on kaggle, dataset may be outdated as of now.
-To best view the results, please run the code on kaggle not on jupyter notebook.
 Dataset used can be found [here](https://www.kaggle.com/sudalairajkumar/novel-corona-virus-2019-dataset).

 # Results